-It Helps You Get It Up
+Wheelie Bars Help You Get It Up

 Yeah, I went there.

-In case you’ve never been mesmerized by a stunt video before, go ahead and watch the one up there by the dick joke.
+In case you’ve never been mesmerized by a stunt video before, go ahead and watch the one up there by the very first dick joke.
 Look at how gracefully those guys pull the front wheel up, find the balance point, and hold the bike there like it’s not even a thing.
 Sure, they have tons of practice under their belts.
-But everything they’re doing is something you can do too, and it all starts with confidence.
+But everything they’re doing you can do too, and it all starts with confidence.

-It Protects Your Goods
+They Protect Your Goods

 It doesn’t matter if this guy scrapes his tail, because the only part that will hit the ground is the wheelie bar.

 Notice how the riders in that video never scraped their tails.
 Of course that wasn’t their first rodeo, but even professional stunters scrape from time to time - pros can even do it on purpose.
 If you want to learn to ride wheelies and do stunts, there’s a 100% chance you’re going to loop or 12 o’clock a bike at some point.
 That’s why it’s best to learn on a bike you don’t care that much about, but you should also protect your bike from damage with crash guards and a wheelie bar.

 Wheelie bars help protect your tail light and rear fender from damage, so you can kiss the ground with metal instead of plastic or flesh.